We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 - Start off with some fun Advent traditions, whether new or old, including making Advent crafts like a cute calendar, gathering round the Advent Wreath, lighting the candles, having a fun Christmas Carol sing together, and reading the Christmas story.

 - Movie time.
 At Home!
-If your grandkids enjoy Veggie Tales, there is a brand new Christmas DVD out, Veggie Tales: Saint Nicholas: A Story of Joyful Giving along with Fruitcake Christmas from Hermie and Friends by Max Lucado.
+If your grandkids enjoy Veggie Tales, there are several Christmas DVDs. along with Fruitcake Christmas from Hermie and Friends by Max Lucado.
 You might also enjoy some fun holiday specials like the Santa Clause trilogy or Miracle on 34th Street.
 Make a big bowl of popcorn and snuggle up with those cute grandchildren to watch a few of your favorites together.
 Turning down the lights can lend a a super theater effect.

 - If you haven’t already done so, this is the perfect time to make Christmas Tree Ornaments for family and friends.

 - Put together puzzles.
 If you don’t have any new ones, check out local thrift stores for discounted ones.
-Goodwill offers exchanges, so if you buy one and find it missing pieces, you can return it with no problem.
+The Goodwill where I live offers exchanges, so if you buy one and find it missing pieces, you can return it with no problem.
+(Be sure you ask each time, though, in case policies change.)
 They are definitely one of my favorite ways to save money.

 - Play cards.
 Either old familiar games like Crazy Eights and Hearts or learn some new card games.